itsjfx/node-steam-inventory-api-ng/README.md

 - Proxies.
 The module can handle an array of proxies and automatically cycles through them
 - Improved error handling for private and profiles which are not found

 As this module is designed to add on functionality, any former project using `node-steamcommunity`'s `getUserInventoryContents` can easily be ported over to this project.
-Some of the code base is recycled from `getUserInventoryContents`, for example, items will be returned as `CEconItem` objects just like `getUserInventoryContents`.
+Some of the code base is recycled, such as items will be returned as `CEconItem` objects.

 It's worth noting that if an inventory is private or not found more requests will not be done.

 For documentation see [doc.md](https://github.com/itsjfx/node-steam-inventory-api-ng/blob/master/doc.md)

+## Examples

+Please see any examples in the example folder

 ## Logging